-This casserole is so hearty and includes the fabulous Denver omelette flavors of eggs, ham, bell peppers and cheese all loaded into one absolutely delicious dish!
+This casserole is so hearty and includes the fabulous Denver omelette flavors of eggs, ham, bell peppers, and cheese all loaded into one absolutely delicious dish!
 So luxuriously rich in flavors but extremely low in fat and calories.
 It’s simple to make since using shredded frozen hash browns.
 It freezes great too!
-Each skinny serving has just 149 calories, 2 grams of fat and only 3 Weight Watchers SmartPoints.
+Each skinny serving has just 149 calories, 2 grams of fat, and only 2 Blue WW SmartPoints and 3 Green.
 A keeper for sure!

 Prep Time: 15 minutes